A Neighbor Called The Cops On A Kid Who Accidentally Mowed A Patch Of Her Lawn, Now His Business Is Booming

-An Ohio boy who had the cops called on him for accidentally mowing a tiny strip of grass on the neighbor’s lawn has now found himself doing a brisk business, TMJ4-TV (Milwaukee) is reporting.
+An Ohio boy who had the cops called on him for accidentally mowing a tiny strip of grass on the neighbor’s lawn has now found himself doing a brisk business, TMJ4-TV is reporting.

-Last Saturday, 12-year-old Reggie Fields, the owner of Mr. Reggie’s Lawn Cutting Service, was cutting a lawn in Maple Heights, Ohio when either he or a member of his team committed the heinous crime of mowing a part of a neighbor’s lawn.
+Last Saturday, 12-year-old Reggie Fields, the owner of Mr. Reggie’s Lawn Cutting Service, was cutting a lawn in Maple Heights, Ohio, when either he or a member of his team committed the heinous crime of mowing a part of a neighbor’s lawn.

 “They said I was cutting their grass.
 I didn’t know it!”

-Rather than politely remind the young lad that he had crossed too far into their lawn, or better yet, ignore the “crime” completely, they instead called the cops.
+Rather than politely reminding the young business owner that he had crossed too far into their lawn, or better yet, ignore the “crime” completely, they instead called the cops.

-Lucille Holt, Reggie’s patron who had hired him that day, recorded video of the incident.
+Lucille Holt, Reggie’s patron, who had hired him that day, recorded video of the incident.

 “I guess I have a line where part of it is not my yard.
 They called the police to tell the police that the kids were cutting their grass.”